When WhatsApp Gets Hacked, Here’s What To Do

 1. Notify Your Contacts

-When someone compromises your WhatsApp account, they can now send messages to your contacts stating that the company sent your verification code and gain access to their account.
+When someone compromises your WhatsApp account, they can send messages to your contacts stating that the company sent a verification code and then gain access to their account.
 That’s why one of the first things you’ll want to do is send a message to your friends and family, letting them know that you’ve lost access to your account.
 This action prevents further exploitation of your account and others.

 Another reason you’ll want to let your contacts know you have no access to your WhatsApp account is that they may fish for your personal information.
 From your banking number to your email address, hackers will cleverly attempt to gain as much access to your personal information as possible.